zhaoshenzhai/obsidian-mathlinks/README.md

 ### Templates
 Links where a mathLink makes sense are often repeated throughout.
-* For instance, all of `Invertible iff bijective`, `Linearly dependent iff exists span-redundant element`, and `LUB property iff GLB property` will have mathLinks of the form '...$\Leftrightarrow$...'.
+* For instance, all of `Invertible iff bijective`, `Linearly dependent iff exists span-redundant element`, and `LUB property iff GLB property` will have mathLinks of the form '... $\Leftrightarrow$ ...'.

 Instead of setting them manually, simply set `mathLink: auto` which will generate a mathLink via a template that replaces `iff` with $\Leftrightarrow$ in the file name.
-A _template_ consists of a string to be matched (`iff`), its replacement ($\Leftrightarrow$), and some options (global match, case sensitive, and match whole words).
+A _template_ consists of a string to be matched (`iff`), its replacement $(\Leftrightarrow)$, and some options (global match, case sensitive, and match whole words).
 They are created and maintained in the MathLinks settings window.

 ## :gear: Settings
 ### Update when modified